Moriya, Ibaraki: Climate

 Moriya has a Humid continental climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Moriya is 14.4 °C. The average annual rainfall is 1325 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.3 °C, and lowest in January, at around 3.5 °C.

+Topography

+With an area of 35.63 km2, the city has the smallest land area in the prefecture.
+The city is shaped like a circle, 7.5 km east to west and 7.2 km north to south, and most of the city area belongs to the Jōsō, a plateau with an average elevation of 20 m above sea level.
+Although residential land development is underway throughout the city, there are still many natural features such as fields of ore soil mainly on the plateau and alluvial rice paddies mainly along the Tone River.